Campesterol: Natural occurrences

 Many vegetables, fruits, nuts, and seeds contain campesterol, but in low concentrations.
 Banana, pomegranate, pepper, coffee, grapefruit, cucumber, onion, oat, potato, and lemon grass (citronella) are few examples of common sources containing campesterol at roughly 1–7 mg/100 g of the edible portion.
 In contrast, canola and corn oils contain as much as 16–100 mg/100 g.
 Levels are variable and are influenced by geography and growing environment.
 In addition, different strains have different levels of plant sterols.
 A number of new genetic strains are currently being engineered with the goal of producing varieties high in campesterol and other plant sterols.
 It is also found in dandelion coffee.

 It is so named because it was first isolated from the rapeseed (Brassica campestris).
-It is thought to have anti-inflammatory effects.
-It was demonstrated that it inhibits several pro-inflammatory and matrix degradation mediators typically involved in osteoarthritis-induced cartilage degradation.

 Precursor of anabolic steroid boldenone

-Being a steroid, campesterol is a precursor of anabolic steroid boldenone.
+Campesterol can serve as a precursor to a wide range of steroid hormones.
+This is because it has structural similarity to cholesterol.
+Anabolic steroids like testosterone and boldenone are among the compounds that can be biosynthesized from either cholesterol or phytosterols like campesterol through a process called steroidogenesis.

 Boldenone undecylenate is commonly used in veterinary medicine to induce growth in cattle, but it is also one of the most commonly abused anabolic steroids in sports.
-This led to suspicion that some athletes testing positive on boldenone undecylenate did not actually abuse the hormone itself, but consumed food rich in campesterol or similar phytosteroids.
+This led to suspicions that some of the athletes that have tested positive on boldenone undecylenate did not actually abuse the hormone itself, but had increased levels because they consumed food rich in campesterol or similar phytosteroids.